H2Wavvy/Construction_scheduling_automation/README.md

 # Construction_scheduling_automation
-Repository containing all of the relevant algorithms designed and developed towards the research of an automated construction scheduling algorithm.
+A repository containing all of the relevant algorithms designed and developed towards the research of an automated construction scheduling algorithm.